sergeveli/Dew/README.md

 ## What's Next?

 This was my first solo full stack project and I must say, it was quite the adventure.
 I learned many things, such as the importance of keeping code organized and making sure to sweat over the details.
-The future of Dew includes layout/styling optimization as was code being refactored.
-As far as features go, a pomodoro timer is somethign that may be part of the next steps.
+The future of Dew includes layout/styling optimization as well as code being refactored.
+As far as features go, a pomodoro timer is something that may be part of the next steps.

 ## Run Locally